Local: pain at injection site, local lipoatrophy or lipodystrophy with subcutaneous use

 Assure parents and child that these dose forms are synthetic and therefore not capable of transmitting Creutzfeldt-Jakob disease, as was the original somatropin, which was extracted from human cadavers.

-Emphasize need for regular follow-up with endocrinologist to ensure appropriate growth rate, to evaluate lab work, and to determine bone age by x-ray exam.
+Emphasize need for regular follow-up with endocrinologist to ensure appropriate growth rate, evaluate lab work, and determine bone age by x-ray exam.

 Child's attainment of adult height in growth failure secondary to pituitary growth hormone deficiency.
 Therapy is limited to period before closure of epiphyseal plates (approximately up to 14–15 yr in girls, 15–16 yr in boys).